syt228/syt228.github.io/README.md

 ### Brown & White Timeline Project

 During this project I found infomration about the history and creation of Lehigh's student-run newspaper, The Brown and White.
+This is a brief overview of the Brown and White and how it has changed over the years.

 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=v2%3A2PACX-1vRFZOdfMA3B-PiRBKGCVZbSlt80WN18fsOkQezw7zsxhEFJ6JVhKsTua12jMSjiOqjDwANjgXgeC67H&font=Default&lang=en&initial_zoom=2&width=100%25&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>